 Eyewear is required by law and long sleeves and long pants are highly encouraged, as anyone who has ever suffered serious road-rash injuries can tell you.
 When it comes to footwear, riders may want to be summer sexy, but those who have witnessed the consequences of a degloving injury will tell you to wear hard-soled shoes.

-‘Florida Statute 316.2085, which governs the use of motorcycles and mopeds, does not specifically address riding barefoot.
-However, doing so can constitute a moving violation under paragraph 5 of the statute, because it can impair an operator’s ability to use their feet to help control and operate the vehicle.
+‘Florida Statute 316.2085, which governs the use of motorcycles and mopeds, does not specifically address riding a motorcycle barefoot.
+However, doing so could be argued to constitute a moving violation, because it might impair an operator’s ability to use their feet to help control and operate the vehicle.

-So when it comes to businesses, many of which cater to the sun-worshipping summer crowd, flip-flops and bare feet might be expected, but when it comes to riding, you should definitely leave your flip-flops at the beach.
+So when it comes to businesses, many of which cater to the sun-worshipping summer crowd, flip-flops and bare feet might be expected, but when it comes to flip flops on a motorcycle or barefoot driving in Florida, you should definitely leave your flip-flops at the beach.

-If you are injured in Fort Myers, contact Fort Myers injury attorneys at The Garvin Firm at 239-277-0005 for a free initial consultation.
+If you are injured in Fort Myers or elsewhere in the sunshine state, contact Fort Myers injury attorneys at Garvin Injury Law at 239-277-0005 for a free initial consultation.